 - Discomfort and/or acid reflux when you haven’t overeaten means your Band is too tight

 - No discomfort when you eat a lot means your Band is too loose

 - No weight loss may mean your Band is too tight or too loose

 It’s important to return to your original diet progression, liquid to soft food to normal food, as directed by your doctor after each adjustment.

 The best way to know if a procedure is right for you is by discussing your needs and concerns with one of our highly experienced bariatric surgeons.
 However, if you are seriously considering the LAP-BAND procedure, here are a few things you should know and keep in mind.

 Success with LAP-BAND requires a strong commitment to an appropriate diet.
 Your food choices will have a strong bearing on your success with this procedure.
 For instance, you may not be as successful with the Band if you ingest a large quantity of liquid calories.
-Additionally, weight loss with the LAP-BAND is not a quick fix; most patients will lose 50 to 75% of their excess weight over a period of two years.
+Additionally, weight loss with the LAP-BAND is not a quick fix.
+Most patients may lose 50% of their excess weight.
+Individual results may vary.